 When child support, custody and visitation arrangements are determined, it is a reflection of the current situation of the children and both parents.
 However, as life happens, the circumstances on which the original determinations were based can change.
 If there has been a significant change in either parent’s income or living situation, it may be necessary to modify the support, visitation or custody arrangements accordingly.

-At the law office of Prater & Ridley Attorneys At Law, our lawyers have experience in all areas of family law and can help with child support, visitation and custody modifications.
+At the law office of Prater, Ridley & Llamas - Attorneys at Law, our lawyers have experience in all areas of family law and can help with child support, visitation and custody modifications.
 We work with parents to help ensure they are paying or receiving the appropriate support payments and that the custody and visitation arrangements protect the best interests of their kids.